 You can also set up the TV to match the displayed content's original resolution and frame rate.
-Otherwise, the Apple TV will attempt to apply HDR at 60fps to anything on screen, including the home menu.
+Otherwise, the Apple TV will apply HDR at 60fps to anything on the screen, including the home menu.
 It is recommended that users set the default resolution to 4KSDR, then enable "match dynamic range" and "match frame rate" for the best possible picture across all content.

 For HomeKit, Apple's smart home platform, it is possible to set up the new TV as the central device of a HomeKit network.
 This allows the set-top box to control other HomeKit-compatible appliances and accessories, including when the user is outside the home.